waralex/dash-docs/contributing-dds.md

 ### Add New Chapter

-In `tutorial/dash_deployment_server.py` add the new chapter to the Dash Deployment Server main page.
+In `tutorial/dash_deployment_server.py` add the new chapter to the Dash Enterprise main page.

 ```
 reusable_components.Chapter(title, URL, description)